dendronhq/handbook/handbook/handbook.sop.weekly-journal.md

 ## Weekly recurring
 Recurring tasks you *must do* on a certain day go here.
 Consider replacing with a recurring invite calendar if that's more your style, though it's a nice feeling to be able to check things off during the week.

+## Next
+Things to bring up for weekly planning session.
+This can be new ideas or the second phase of current tasks.